williambjork/Telgea-code-task/README.md

 #### Task 3: Written Response

+While I'm always respectul of my team members and the effort they put in, but I don't shy away from taking initiative and implementing changes when needed in order to make the workflow more efficient and to produce a great product.

-While I'm always careful not to step on anyone's toes, it's been made very clear that Telgea prioritizes speed and results.
-With that in mind, I would make minor adjustments (like margins and font sizes) according to the existing design system or styling found elsewhere in the app while implementing the feature.
+I would make minor adjustments (like margins and font sizes) according to the existing design system or styling found elsewhere in the app while implementing the feature.
+The mobile responsivness is a bigger issue and it would be more time efficient for the designer to work on that while I'm implementing the code.

-While working on the feature, I would contact the designer to inquire about the mobile views, as they represent a more substantial unit of work.
-I would also confirm whether I could proceed with making the minor adjustments proactively.
-I can build the features with responsiveness in mind and implement the specific mobile design details once the designer provides them.
+I would syncronize with the designer to make sure were on the same page and get an time estimate for when the mobile views will be ready.

-My intention is to work as closely with the designer as possible without letting minor details stand in the way of making progress.
-Clear communication while taking initiative when needed.
+My intention is to work as closely with the designer as possible without letting minor details stand in the way of progress.
+I'm commited to clear communication and taking initiative as needed.